Gay Cape Town – Fun, Friendly and Unique.

 - A UNESCO World Heritage Site, Robben Island was the prison where Nelson Mandela was held for 18 years.

-- Ferries depart from the V&A Waterfront, offering a guided tour led by former prisoners.
+- Take the ferry from the V&A Waterfront, complete with guided tours led by former prisoners.

-- Learn about South Africa’s history of struggle and resilience during the insightful museum experience.
+- Learn about South Africa’s history of struggle and resilience in one of the museum experiences we have ever seen.

 - Book tickets in advance, as ferries can sell out quickly, especially during peak season.